 The Braves opened up their new park in style last night and Ender Inciarte began the charge going 2-for-4 with his third home run and two RBI.
 It’s a new year and new park and with that comes and new line of over-the-top ballpark food.
 Come for the cannolis, craft beer and 5 lb pork chop sandwich, stay for the Braves win.
 Speaking of winners, this was Ender’s Game and we were all just alien Buggers living in this crazy war-torn universe, preparing for the next Invasion against the Fleet.
 Just ignore that the book/movie is subliminally telling you to hate the gays and eat at Chic-fil-a.
 Inciarte must be a “Third.”
 Ender has the privilege of being the first player in SunTrust park history to collect a hit, score a run, and hit a home run.
 That’s right, folks, Inciarte is officially the greatest hitter in SunTrust Park history.
 In addition, he’s now homered in back-to-back games after hitting two bombs on Wednesday and Ender has been known to get hot quick.
 In 131 games last year, Ender hit .291 with 3 homers and 16 stolen bases.
 He’s already matched his 2016 homer total!
 That’s gotta be a good sign, right!?
 He’s available in about 40% of ESPN leagues, and if he’s still out there I’d grab him while the Braves are still undefeated at home.
 This might not last long.
 Come on Atlanta, let’s give him the chop!

-Here’s what else happened last night in fantasy baseball:Please, blog, may I have some more?
+Here what else I saw in fantasy baseball Friday night:Please, blog, may I have some more?